YorkJong/awkEnumLookup/doc/README.rst

 =======
 1. Download the compressed binary package file from the Download page
 2. Uncompress the package
-3. Copy enum.exe and enum.bat to your C soruce directory, or copy C header file to the directory containing enum.exe and enum.bat
+3. Copy enum.exe and enum.bat to a directory containing C header files, or copy C header files to the directory containing enum.exe and enum.bat
 4. Run the enum.bat
 5. Key in a ID or a number to look-up